mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 > ℹ️ With Shared SSO, the SCIM process cannot create, delete or alter the linked Organizations in Mixpanel like it would with a Mixpanel Team.
 The SCIM process can only add and remove Users, and assign those users to the linked Organization.

 ## Migrating To Shared SSO

+> ❗ If you already use Azure for SSO with Mixpanel, you must [open a Mixpanel support ticket](https://mixpanel.com/get-support) before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”

 If you have Single Sign-On configured for an Organization, and want to use the same email domains with a Shared SSO; you will need to follow these steps to migrate and minimize the time Single Sign-On is unavailable for your users.